pietrosparks/max-api/README.md

 - Docker - Uses OS-level virtualization to deliver software in packages called containers.

-To get started, install Docker on your local computer if you don't have them already.
-Docker is using [here](https://docker.com/)
+To get started, install Docker on your local computer if you don't have them already. [here](https://docker.com/)

 ## Getting Started